ShinyRice/citpass/README.md

 - I honestly don't think that a password manager needs to deal with any sort of synchronization between systems.
 Even if said synchronization is mostly delegated to a separate program, as many things in pass are.
-Well, folders *do* lend themselves to synchronizing with git, but in citpass' case, having a git repo for a single file/folder with one file doesn't make a lot of sense.

 About the first point, I know that is covered by [pass-tomb](https://github.com/roddhjav/pass-tomb), but that is not exactly default behaviour, it requires another separate program (which looks promising actually), and the cherry on top is that it requires systemd.
 Since I've already said Bash is bloat, I believe you can guess correctly what's my opinion on systemd, so let's not get into that.

-About the second point, I'm aware there's spm, written in POSIX shell.
-Its design is, however, flawed in the same way I described in the first point.
+About the second point, I'm aware there's [tpm](https://github.com/nmeum/tpm/), as well as [spm](https://notabug.org/kl3/spm/), and a myriad other small/smaller password managers written in POSIX shell.
+Most of them, however, have the same "flawed" defaults, in the way I described in the first point.

 My reasons to start writing my own password manager are feeble, I'll admit that much.
 I can just work around what I percieve to be wrong with these.
-But, I wanted to practice writing a program, and I didn't want to write something that has been done before to death.
+But, I wanted to learn C through practice, by writing a useful program (to me), and I didn't want to write something that has been done before to death.

 # Building and installation